tapanchudasama/my-virtual-space/content/sections/status-quo/status-quo.md

-I am currently working as a software developer in frontend for a startup called **[eka.care](https://eka.care).**
+I am currently working as a software engineer at **[Postman](https://postman.com)**.

+Previously I worked as a frontend engineer at a startup called **[eka.care](https://eka.care)**.

+In Postman, I work in version control team.
+As the name says, we work on creating a version control system similar to git, but extremely user friendly and especially focused keeping APIs in mind.
 <br/>

-We are creating a tool for doctor which allows them to completely shift their everyday practice online.
-The tool allows doctor to create prescriptions, store the medical history of patients, view their lab reports and manage appointments for his clinic among many other things.